TRANSP integrated modeling code for interpretive and predictive analysis of tokamak plasmas: Models for heating and current drive

 The \textit{kick model} improves the ability to distinguish between fast ions based on their phase space coordinates, such as energy and pitch angle, representing a major advancement over the previous diffusive and convective transport models used in TRANSP.
 The capability to model transport as discrete steps (or kicks) in phase space rather than continuous diffusion provides a more precise and detailed picture of fast ion behavior under the influence of Alfv\'enic modes and other instabilities.

 One of the key features of the \textit{kick model} is its physics-based approach, which makes it more accurate and reliable compared to earlier models that relied on simplified assumptions.
 By defining a transport probability matrix that describes the likelihood of energy and momentum changes for fast ions, the model allows for detailed tracking of ion trajectories and interactions with instabilities.
-The numerical computation of this matrix using ORBIT and NOVA ensures that the transport coefficients are based on realistic and detailed simulations.
+The numerical computation of this matrix using ORBIT and NOVA ensures that the transport coefficients are based on realistic and detailed simulations. \mc{As detailed in the Appendix of~\cite{mp_ppcf_2017}, transport matrix calculations are performed outside of TRANSP, using a representative mode amplitude close to that measured experimentally.
+The amplitude can then be prescribed as a function of time in a TRANSP run via a Ufile, for example to account for time-varying modes.}

-The model's ability to discriminate between fast ions based on their phase space coordinates is crucial for accurately predicting the effects of instabilities on ion confinement and transport.
-By implementing the \textit{kick model} within the NUBEAM module of TRANSP, it provides a robust framework for both interpretive and predictive analyses of tokamak discharges, including the effects of MHD instabilities on fast ion confinement and neutral beam current drive.
+The model's ability to discriminate between \mc{the effects of instabilities on} fast ions based on their phase space coordinates \mc{and species } is crucial for accurately predicting the effects of instabilities on ion confinement and transport~\mc{\cite{kick_multispec_2022} and} ~\mc{\cite{tep_ppcf_2023}}.
+Implementing the \textit{kick model} within the NUBEAM module of TRANSP provides a robust framework for both interpretive and predictive analyses of tokamak discharges, including the effects of MHD instabilities on fast ion confinement and neutral beam current drive.

 Since its implementation, the \textit{kick model} has been extensively used to quantitatively assess the impact of Alfv\'en eigenmodes (AEs) on fast ion behavior~\cite{mp_ppcf_2017}.
 It has proven particularly valuable in predicting the degradation of fast ion confinement due to MHD instabilities, thereby enabling better optimization of plasma performance and stability in tokamak experiments.
 The model's detailed insights into the development and validation processes have demonstrated its effectiveness in capturing the complex dynamics of fast ion transport in the presence of MHD instabilities.